by Fran Allfrey and Charlotte Rudman, PhD students in the Department of English and co-presenters and producers of Footnotes, KCL Radio

 We know how privileged we are to be able to read, to talk, to explore knowledge for knowledge’s sake.
 Which is why we feel it’s so important to share what we love, and encourage others to do the same.
 Our motivation is partly selfish: we get to ask the silly questions, to frivolously flick through the living encyclopedia that is our research community, to listen to stories told by scientists, geographers, literary scholars who speak so beautifully on their research obsession that we become convinced that we too should dedicate the next three years to their work.
 But we also know that all researchers make discoveries that can change the world in practical terms – whether that work affects the day to day life of thousands or shows just one person another way to be.

-We hope that other people join us for the conversations, for the indulgent mind-roaming, for the romance, too:
+We hope that other people join us for the conversations, for the indulgent mind-roaming, for the romance, too.
+Listen to all episodes on our website.

 Hear English Department PhD researchers Joel White (Episode 1 – Sound), James Morland and Emma Seaber (Episode 5 – Bodies), Penny Newell (Ep 6 – Water), and Sinéad Kennedy Krebs, Diya Gupta (Episode 7 – Conflict).